Nashiol/react-thrift-store/README.md

 # PRMSH Thrift Store

-A modern, beautifully designed e-commerce platform for premium secondhand clothing, specializing in shorts and bottoms.
+A modern, beautifully designed thrift platform for premium clothing, specializing in shorts and bottoms.
 Built with React, TypeScript, and Tailwind CSS.

 ## 🌟 Features